The following was initially published by Health Promotion England in their “The Health Guide”:

 Adopt this breathing technique when training and this will allow your body to stay calm and relaxed.
-Training your forms are ideal for practicing this but in time you should be able to quickly bring your focus back to breathing whenever you are feeling any pressure.
+Training your forms is ideal for practicing this but in time you should be able to quickly bring your focus back to breathing whenever you are feeling any pressure.

-Breathing is a fundamental part of living, impaired breathing doesn’t allow us to function at our optimum and without it we cease to function at all.
+Breathing is a fundamental part of living, impaired breathing doesn’t allow us to function at our optimum and without it, we cease to function at all.

 However, how often do you think about breathing?

-In the majority of cases the answer to this question is, not very often!
+In the majority of cases, the answer to this question is, not very often!

-But, this should not be the case and adopting different breathing techniques is a way of bringing focus to this important function.
+But, this should not be the case, and adopting different breathing techniques is a way of bringing focus to this important function.